 The proposal (2-3 pages long) should outline the opportunity and discuss its connection with your research program and its value for your professional development, broadly understood.
 Students in years 3-5 of the PhD program who apply for Fall or Winter funding must also include a brief letter of support from your advisor.

-Budget projections should be based on an hourly rate of $20 per hour and a maximum commitment of 20 hours per week during the summer or 10 hours per week during the Fall and Winter terms.
+Budget projections should be based on an hourly rate of $20 per hour and a maximum commitment of 20 hours per week during the summer or 6 hours per week if the student is currently teaching, or 10 hours per week if the student is currently on fellowship* during the Fall and Winter terms.

 The report consists of an evaluative account of your funded experiences that includes a discussion of how these endeavors supported your professional development goals (4-6 pages).
 You must submit the report within three weeks of completing your professional development activities.
 Examples of reports are available on the graduate internship webpage.

 For more information, contact Lisa Makman, the English department's Internship Director: 3260 Angell Hall, LMakman@umich.edu